+Area is a very important and useful Inquiry command.
+It is used often by architects to verify the area of a room or an entire floor plan.
 Area calculations are performed in two ways: either on an object or, more commonly, point by point (such as the area of a room).
-Draw a rectangle of any size, and we will go over both methods, although with a rectangle, you would use only the Object method, saving the point-by-point method for a more complex floor plan.
+Draw a rectangle of any size.
+We go over both methods, although with a rectangle you would really use only the Object method, saving the point-by-point approach for a more complex floor plan.